By Sarah Tone, Communications Coordinator

 Isometric Mid Thigh Pull

-Depending on the age, training experience and physical requirements of the sport, the amount of load used could vary to elicit one single repetition up to multiple repetitions.
+Depending on the age, training experience, and physical requirements of the sport, the amount of load used could vary to elicit one single repetition up to multiple repetitions.
 The bench press measures upper body pressing strength.
 The chin-up measures upper body pulling strength and the isometric mid thigh pull (IMTP) measures lower body strength.

-Anaerobic and Aerobic assessments are typically dependent on the activity or sport, but it is important to understand that within each of these energy systems we can test not only the power of that system but also its capacity.
+Anaerobic and aerobic assessments are typically dependent on the activity or sport, but it is important to understand that within each of these energy systems we can test not only the power of that system but also its capacity.

 An Energy System Profile for example, could be developed by performing a 30 Second Wingate Test and an aerobic test like a Beep Test or a Yo-Yo Intermittent Recovery Test.

 Leger’s 20m Shuttle Run (Beep Test) is a common test to measure maximal aerobic power.
 The Beep Test is a predictive test where an athlete’s VO2 Max (maximal oxygen consumption) is predicted based on the final stage completed.
 It can be done almost anywhere there is a 20m space and requires minimal equipment.
 Similarly, a Yo-Yo Intermittent Recovery Test requires only 5 additional metres of length and minimal equipment.
-The stages in the Yo-Yo test are shorter and more intense but have a 10s recovery between each effort.
+The stages in the Yo-Yo test are shorter and more intense but have a 10-second recovery between each effort.
 Both are good field tests that are low-cost, and you can test multiple athletes at one time.

 Keep in mind that there are hundreds of different testing protocols, so it is important to choose the tests that work the best for your sport and your situation.
 Professional teams can afford the most expensive and accurate testing equipment and have staff to work with the data whereas a local training centre or sport organization works on tight budgets and choosing tests that are low cost is the way they need to go.